A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality: Geometry and analysis on Finsler manifolds

 \subsection{Weighted Ricci curvature}

 The \emph{Ricci curvature} (as the trace of the \emph{flag curvature}) on a Finsler manifold is defined by using some connection.
-Instead of giving a precise definition in coordinates (for which we refer to \cite{BCS}), here we explain a useful interpretation in \cite[\S 6.2]{Shlec}.
+Instead of giving a precise definition in coordinates (for which we refer to \cite{BCS}), here we explain a useful interpretation in \cite[\S 6.2]{Shlec} going back to (at least) \cite{Au}.
 Given a unit vector $v \in T_xM \cap F^{-1}(1)$, we extend it to a $\cC^{\infty}$-vector field $V$ on a neighborhood $U$ of $x$ in such a way that every integral curve of $V$ is geodesic, and consider the Riemannian structure $g_V$ of $U$ induced from \eqref{eq:gv}.
 Then the \emph{Finsler} Ricci curvature $\Ric(v)$ of $v$ with respect to $F$ coincides with the \emph{Riemannian} Ricci curvature of $v$ with respect to $g_V$ (in particular, it is independent of the choice of $V$).

-Inspired by the above interpretation of the Ricci curvature as well as the theory of weighted Ricci curvature (also called the \emph{Bakry--\'Emery--Ricci curvature}) of Riemannian manifolds, the \emph{weighted Ricci curvature} for $(M,F,\fm)$ was introduced in \cite{Oint} as follows (though our main concern is the case of $N=\infty$, we will deal with general $N$ in this section for completeness).
+Inspired by the above interpretation of the Ricci curvature as well as the theory of weighted Ricci curvature (also called the \emph{Bakry--\'Emery--Ricci curvature}) of Riemannian manifolds, the \emph{weighted Ricci curvature} for $(M,F,\fm)$ was introduced in \cite{Oint} as follows.
 Recall that $\fm$ is a positive $\cC^{\infty}$-measure on $M$, from here on it comes into play.

 \begin{definition}[Weighted Ricci curvature] Given a unit vector $v \in T_xM$, let $V$ be a $\cC^{\infty}$-vector field on a neighborhood $U$ of $x$ as above.
 We decompose $\fm$ as $\fm=\e^{-\Psi}\vol_{g_V}$ on $U$, where $\Psi \in \cC^{\infty}(U)$ and $\vol_{g_V}$ is the volume form of $g_V$.
 Denote by $\eta:(-\ve,\ve) \lra M$ the geodesic such that $\dot{\eta}(0)=v$.
 Then, for $N \in (-\infty,0) \cup (n,\infty)$, define